Particular/docs.particular.net/nservicebus/dependency-injection/index_nondefault_core_[7.2,).partial.md

 ## Non-default external container

-In the *external* mode NServiceBus registers its components in the external container but does not own the lifecycle of that external container.
-In order to use use an external container, it has to provide two adapters -- one for the registration phase (`IConfigureComponents`) and one for the resolution phase (`IBuilder`).
-These abstractions are kept separate to enforce the separation between phases.
+In *external* mode, NServiceBus registers its components in the container but does not own the container's lifecycle.
+To use an external container, it has to provide two adapters: one for the registration phase (`IConfigureComponents`) and one for the resolution phase (`IBuilder`).
+These two abstractions enforce the separation of the two phases.

 First, the `Prepare` method requires an instance of `IConfigureComponents`.
-At this stage the external container is in the registration phase (e.g. Autofac's `ContainerBuilder`).
+At this stage the container is in the registration phase (e.g. Autofac's `ContainerBuilder`).

 snippet: ExternalPrepare

 Second, the `Start` method requires an instance of `IBuilder`.
-At this stage the external container has already been initialized will all its registrations.
+At this stage the container has already been initialized will all its registrations.

 snippet: ExternalStart